Emmanuelaji/alx-low_level_programming-1/0x07-pointers_arrays_strings/README.md

-my solutions to even mre pointers, arrays and strings
+my solutions to even more pointers, arrays and strings